 Downloading the New Compatibility 2M SNP Subset

-Below are the commands to download the latest compatibility dataset.
+Below are the commands to download the latest AADR compatibility dataset.
 At the moment, this seems like the most sensible choice if you want to work with mixed-platform ancient DNA in ADMIXTOOLS, especially when combining data generated with different capture reagents or with shotgun data.
+If, instead, you need a broader set of modern samples, for example for PCA or ADMIXTURE, you should choose an _HO dataset, since these datasets include more modern individuals.

 wget -O v66_compatibility.tgeno "https://dataverse.harvard.edu/api/access/datafile/13663735"